Introducing safeguards to Jira index

 Check What's changed in Jira after the implementation of indexing limits for common questions related to indexing limits and differences in the way Jira works since the update.

 Starting from 8.22.2 (backported to 8.20.12), Jira will index only

-topN (can be set to 500, 1000, or 10_000) of the following issue-related entities: comments, changehistory, and worklog.
+topN of the following issue-related entities: comments, changehistory, and worklog.
 Any reindexing operation that triggers full issue reindex, including full foreground reindex and indexer#reindex(issue, all), will reindex a limited number of

-topN values for these entities by setting a system property to the desired limit.
+topN values for these entities by setting a Java property to the desired limit.
 System property names for issue entities:

 - For comments: